hapax/hapax.github.io/assets/chandra.md

 **Exercise 8.** Let's finally solve the problem of how many electrons you can plonk into a box before it forms a black hole.
+(The difference from the white dwarf is that there are no protons.)

 <span style="padding-left: 20px; display:block">
 (a) Argue that, if the electrons are ultrarelativistic, the box of